Sophie's Journey - Chapter 2

 "Mother," Peter said, his voice dropping an octave as he looked up at her.
 "The stone says King Harald Bluetooth made the Danes Christian.
 Does that mean we have to stay where the king is?"

-"I saw the end of a road, Marianne," Sophie replied, standing and brushing the grass from her skirts.
-"I saw a future that feels like a grave, and I decided I wasn't ready to lie down in it yet."
+"I saw the end of a road, Marianne," Sophie said, standing up and brushing off her skirt.
+"I saw a future I don't want, and I decided I'm not ready to give up yet."

 Emma came to stand beside her, leaning her head against Sophie’s shoulder.
 "Are you sad, Mama?"